joshuar500/Gist-Viewer/README.md

 - [x] List Gists from that User
 - [x] Get Gist details by ID
 - [x] View Gist details
-- [x] IN PROGRESS: Favoriting Gists
+- [x] Favoriting Gists

 ### Notes

 This was an exercise in creating a project with React using very minimal libraries.
-No router libraries were used but I did begin to introduce flow for type checking.
-Lodash is also part of this library but definitely was not necessary.
-The react-scripts are merely for building the project and providing hot module replacement.
+No router libraries were used.
+Flow was introduced for type checking -- this can be improved.
+Lodash is also part of this library but I could have ommitted it.
+The react-scripts are merely for building the project and providing hot module replacement (part of create-react-app).

 Part of the requirements was to build a small wrapper for the Github API.